mbodm/WAUZ/README.md

 - Press the "Unzip" button.
 - Hint: Bookmark all the direct download sites, for every addon, in your browser.
 Especially for https://www.curseforge.com you can bookmark an addon´s download site directly.
 The addon download immediately starts, after clicking the bookmark.
 This helps a lot to get all the latest addon versions very fast, without much effort, and you quickly have all of them in a single folder.
 The process of manually unzipping them is way more time consuming.
 But that´s the moment when WAUZ comes to rescue. :wink:

+:warning:
-:warning: Important notes when using the new release version 1.0.3 or higher! :warning:
+Important notes when using the new release version 1.0.3 or higher:
+:warning:

 The logic and filesystem behaviour, WAUZ is based on, was completely changed in the release 1.0.3 version.
 Therefore i need to say a few words about this here.